 Basically, Ancestry takes the surname of the home person and tacks on ” family tree” to name this tree.
 If that’s not what you want, you should overwrite what you’re offered here.
 Of course, it’s not the end of the world if you don’t.
 Follow the instructions on this page to rename it afterwards.

-Check out our e-book on building your family tree with Ancestry.com.
-It’s available on Amazon now!
-Content includes:
+We have an in-depth e-book on building your family tree with Ancestry.com.
+It’s available on Amazon at a budget price.